- Posted by Boris Vezmar

-There is a difference between the containers and virtual machines.
-The main difference is that Linux give each application running on a server its own, but those containers all share the host server’s operating system.
+There is a difference between containers and virtual machines.
+The main difference is that Linux gives each application running on a server its own, but those containers all share the host server’s operating system.
 The containers do not need to start up an operating system, and that is why they are much quicker, precisely they create containers in a second.
-On the other hand if you use virtual machines, they need a couple of minutes for the same procedure.
+On the other hand, if you use virtual machines, they need a couple of minutes for the same procedure.

-The following list will explain comparison between the containers and virtual machines:
+The following list will explain the comparison between the containers and virtual machines:

 Containers have proven themselves on a massive scale such as in Google search.
 Google Search is the world’s biggest implementer of Linux containers, which the company uses for internal operations.
 Google also is expert at hosting containers in its App Engine or Compute Engine services, but like other cloud suppliers, it puts containers from different customers into separate KVM virtual machines, because of the clearer boundaries between VMs.
 Google is launching about 7,000 containers every second, which amounts to about 2 billion every week.
 Containers are one of the secrets to the speed and smooth operation of the Google Search engine, which makes containers become more applicable.